 I was homeschooled.
 My mom began with big dreams, checklists, and curricula.
 Each year, the intended structure broke down bit by bit.
 This is a common experience for homeschoolers.
 It happened to me and my wife too.
 We ordered a massive, detailed curriculum for our son, bright 5 year old that he was, and planned every day’s activities.
-It fell apart in a few months.
+As a concerned parent, I even got a few smart home features installed as I could then control them from my phone while homeschooling my son.
+Unfortunately, our plan for homeschooling fell apart in a few months.
 Within a few years, we were unschooling.

 This is a feature of homeschooling, not a bug.